 - Liaising with local trade and industrial organisations to reflect the trade's concerns to the relevant government bureaux and departments and help ease such concerns.

-- Implementing the SME Loan Guarantee Scheme; the Trade and Industrial Organisation Support Fund; the SME Export Marketing Fund and the Dedicated Fund on Branding, Upgrading and Domestic Sales.
+- Implementing the Trade and Industrial Organisation Support Fund; the SME Export Marketing Fund and the Dedicated Fund on Branding, Upgrading and Domestic Sales.

 - Monitoring the needs of industry stakeholders on industrial land and participating in relevant land use planning studies.